Parsa-Rajabi/CMPT-276/docs/syllabus.md

 **Office:** SYRC 5127

-Please refer to [teaching team](contact.md) page for how to get in touch with the instructor and TAs.
+Please refer to [teaching team](contact.md) page for how to get in touch with the instructor and TAs (office hours, email, etc.).

 ## Course Format